MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-migrate-table-fields.md

 5. Compile the extension package.

-### Create a new version of the source extension (Ext X v2)
+### Create a new version of the releasing extension (Ext X v2)

-1. In the source extension AL project, add a migration.json file that points to the ID of the target extension.
+1. In the releasing extension AL project, add a migration.json file that points to the ID of the target extension.

     ```
     {